Genuine windscreen or generic. What’s best?

 What’s the best quality windscreen and what would Service 8® recommend?

-This is very common question asked by many customers when inquiring about a replacement windscreen.
+This is very common question asked by many customers before making a windscreen purchase.

 The quick and simple answer is to suggest that the genuine windscreen will always be the better quality and best fit for your vehicle.
 Whilst this is true and Service 8® would not disagree, there are other important factors to consider.
 Cost, availability and the actual differences between the two.

 Cost is a critical component for customers and many customers search for this factor by shopping around.
-However, it’s fair to say that when customers want the best price, what they really want is the best value.
+However, it’s fair to say that when customers want the best price, what they really searching for in many cases is the best value.

-This means they don’t want to pay too much and they don’t necessarily want the cheapest slip slap job/product either.
+This means they don’t want to pay too much and they don’t necessarily want the cheapest job/product either.

 The second factor is availability.
 Since most car dealers do not stock auto glass parts, many parts must be shipped from capital city’s and in many cases from overseas.
 Obviously this this causes a major inconvenience to customers and more often than not, the most available part is purchased.